AdobeDocs/support-resources.en/help/adobe-support-tools-guide/admin-roles.md

 Applies to: Adobe enterprise customers.

 The administrative hierarchy can be used to suit the unique requirements of your enterprise.
-For example, an enterprise can appoint different admins to manage entitlements to [!DNL Adobe Creative Cloud] and [!DNL Adobe Marketing Cloud] offerings.
+For example, an enterprise can appoint different admins to manage entitlements to Adobe Creative Cloud and Adobe Marketing Cloud offerings.
 Alternatively, an enterprise can have different admins to manage entitlements of users belonging to different business units.

 >[!NOTE]
 >